Real Estate Transactions: What a Notary Public Can (and Can't) Do

 1. Plan Ahead

-If you're unsure whether you need a notary or lawyer for a specific document, ask your real estate lawyer.
+If you are unsure whether a specific document needs a notary or a lawyer, ask your real estate lawyer.
+It is a one-minute question that avoids a wasted appointment.

 Need Real Estate Document Services?

-At Minute Notary, we handle gift letters, certified copies, and other notary services for your real estate transactions.
+At Minute Notary in Ottawa, we handle gift letters, certified copies, powers of attorney, and sworn statements for real estate files — usually same day.

 Contact us today with your requirements.